-Columns 1 and 2 of Table A9 present the results of estimating Equation 2 using the baseline sample, which considers municipalities where indigenous languages are spoken.
-The first column does not include the indirect SIL effect, while the second column adds the indirect SIL effect.
+Columns 1 and 2 use the baseline sample: only municipalities where indigenous languages are spoken.
+The first column does not include the indirect SIL effect, while the second column does.
 As can be inspected, the coefficients estimated for the direct effect of SIL exposure on the different outcomes remain very similar in magnitude and significance when adding the indirect effect.
+This removes potential concerns related to spatial correlations in the baseline analysis.

-Column 3 of Table A9 presents the results when the sample includes only municipalities where non-indigenous languages are spoken, while Column 4 of Table A9 presents the results for all municipalities in Brazil.
-In Panel A, where the dependent variable refers to the share of the Pentecostal population, the coefficient for $IndirectSILexposure{mt}$ is positive and highly significant across all samples.
-However, the magnitude of the coefficient is considerably larger in municipalities where no indigenous language is spoken, whereas in the remaining municipalities, the direct SIL effect appears to prevail.
-Specifically, in municipalities where non-indigenous languages are spoken, moving from the 50th to the 75th percentile of indirect SIL exposure leads to a 0.4 p.p. increase in the share of Pentecostal affiliation.
-Additionally, $IndirectSILexposure{mt}$ increases the vote share obtained by Evangelical and far-right candidates in these non-indigenous speaking municipalities.
+Column 3 restricts the sample to municipalities where no indigenous languages are spoken, while Column 4 includes all municipalities in Brazil.
+The estimated coefficients for the direct effect of SIL exposure remain stable when the sample is expanded to include all municipalities.
+When focusing on municipalities without indigenous language presence, the effect of $IndirectSILexposure{mt}$ on the different outcomes is positive and highly significant.
+Specifically, a one standard deviation increase in indirect SIL exposure leads to a 0.012 p.p. increase in the share of Pentecostal affiliation.
+Furthermore, $IndirectSILexposure{mt}$ also leads to higher vote shares for evangelical and far-right candidates in these municipalities.